Peer-to-peer lending: A new way to find business finance.

 Is there anything to consider before applying?

 Before applying for any type of credit it’s important to compare your options and consider if the lender is right for you.
-While you generally won’t be given an interest rate until you submit your application, you can find out about application and ongoing fees on P2P business lender websites, to give you an idea of the cost of the loan.
+While you generally won’t be given an interest rate until you submit your application, you can find out about application fees as well as ongoing fees to give you an idea of the cost of the loan.
 It’s also best to confirm your eligibility before submitting your application if you are unsure about criteria.
 Once a loan is offered, compare it to conventional business loan rates to make sure you're getting a competitive deal.